Emerging Market Debt Absolute Return

 Chart analysis is particularly useful in supporting decisions on timing and aggressiveness of positioning.
 Chart analysis also often generates investment ideas which are then fully researched through fundamental analysis.

 In order to aid investment decision making, the team maintain a scorecard for all countries and their respective markets in our universe, thus enabling the team to rank opportunities based on the output from our investment process.
-An example of this scorecard is given below.

 - The EMD strategy focuses on absolute returns as the primary goal